-You must prove that you are eligible for Medicare.
-This may include verifying your age, citizenship or residency status, work history, income history, and military service.
+To sign up for Medicare in the United States of America, you must prove that you are eligible.
+To do so, you will need documentation that verifies your age, citizenship or residency status, work history, income history, and military service.

-In this article, we’ll go over all of the documents you may need to produce when signing up for Medicare.
+This article will review all the documents you may need to produce when signing up for Medicare.

-- When applying for Medicare you will need to prove that you qualify.
+- When applying for Medicare, you must prove that you qualify.

-- Medicare may ask for proof of your age, citizenship, military service, and work history.
+- Medicare may ask for proof of age, citizenship, military service, and work history.

 Applying for Medicare can seem like a daunting task, but fear not!
 We’re here to guide you through the process.